jenniferrangel/SCE_Model_CrossSectionalView_Eversion/README.txt

    (8) make
    (9) After compilation, enter: exit
    (10) sbatch -p gpu --gres=gpu:1 --time=X:00:00 EpiScale_run.sh; (X here is the number of hours you want to keep the simulation running)

+********************************************
+[Data processing]
+ExtractApiBasNucInfo.m : used to extract the apical node, basal node, and nucleus center information.
+CalcApicalCurvature.m : used to calculate the apical curvature using the apical node of each individual cell.
+CalcBasalCurvature.m : used to calculate the basal curvature using the basal node of each individual cell.
+Both CalcApicalCurvature and CalcBasalCurvature include cell height calculation.
+The curvature calculated here is the Menger curvature.

+1. The input for cell information has to be extracted manually from files with a "detailedStat_" prefix.
+   Every triplet (row-wise, i.e. row1 ~ row3) represents the apical node, basal node, and nucleus center position, respectively.
+2. For simulations involving growth, the order of cells must be entered to acquire the correct curvature calculation.
+   The cell order can be found in the printout created (see EpiScale_run.sh).
+For the detail on what information is presented in the files with "detailedStat_" prefix, see